Good Credit is Good for Everyone.

 A recent article entitled Giving Credit Where It’s Due by Kimberly Atkins Stohr of Boston Globe’s The Emancipator, states ” with credit scoring, a system developed in the 1970s and implemented in the 1980s ostensibly as a neutral way of weighing credit worthiness, its impact on the racial wealth gap is crystal clear”

 Did you know that in Boston, there’s a network of nonprofit agencies that offers free or low-cost coaching to help you set and achieve your financial goals?
 It’s all part of our goal to ensure that everyone in our city has a shot at the life they want.
 Get started with a coach here.

 The pandemic has created many challenges for Boston residents, from job losses to food insecurity to fraud and identity theft.
 Here are some credit basics that can help keep you protected during these uncertain times.

 Attend a workshop.

-At an introduction to credit building workshop, you’ll learn the basics of why credit matters, what a credit score is, how it is calculated, and how to start building your credit.
+At an introduction to credit building workshop, you will learn the basics of why credit matters, what a credit score is, how it is calculated, and how to start building your credit.
 Our partners also offer workshops on related topics like homebuyer readiness, budgeting, and student loans.
 Find a workshop that works for you.